Vaccinating Your Kitten

 Cat Flu

-At Leadon Vale Veterinary Centre, we are here to support both you and your kitten, so if you need to talk through any of the above vaccinations for your kitten, please don’t hesitate to get in touch HERE.
+At Leadon Vale Veterinary Centre, we are here to support both you and your kitten, so if you need to talk through any of the above kitten vaccinations, please don’t hesitate to get in touch HERE.

 Vaccines help protect your kitten from various infectious diseases that can be serious or even life-threatening.
 Kittens are especially vulnerable to diseases because their immune systems are not fully developed.
 Vaccinations can help stimulate the kitten's immune system to build immunity against diseases such as feline herpesvirus, calicivirus, and panleukopenia.